pypa/pip/docs/html/user_guide.rst

   :file:`C:\\Documents and Settings\\All Users\\Application Data\\pip\\pip.ini`
 * On Windows 7 and later the file is hidden, but writeable at :file:`C:\\ProgramData\\pip\\pip.ini`
-* System-wide configuration is not supported on Windows Vista
+* Global configuration is not supported on Windows Vista.

+The global configuration file is shared by whole Python installation.

 If multiple configuration files are found by pip then they are combined in the following order:

-1. The system-wide file is read
+1. The global file is read
 2. The per-user file is read
 3. The virtualenv-specific file is read

-Each file read overrides any values read from previous files, so if the global timeout is specified in both the system-wide file and the per-user file then the latter value will be used.
+Each file read overrides any values read from previous files, so if the global timeout is specified in both the global file and the per-user file then the latter value will be used.

 The names of the settings are derived from the long command line option, e.g.